21 Cold Calling Tips That Top Performers Use to Book More Meetings

 "Would it be better to connect this week or next week?"

-Why it works: You're not asking if they want to meet — you're asking when.
+Why it works: You're not asking if they want to meet.
+You're asking when.
 It assumes the meeting is happening.

 Tip #17: Send a Calendar Invite Immediately